Our Lady of the Valley

 Our Lady of the Valley is a large Catholic church and school located in the Canoga Park section of Los Angeles, California.
-It is the oldest parish in the western San Fernando Valley, having been established in 1921.
-When the parish was established, the western Valley was sparsely populated, and most of the 620 parishioners were involved in agriculture with livestock or walnut and orange groves.
+Founded in 1921 when the area was sparsely populated, and most of the 620 parishioners were involved in agriculture with livestock or walnut and orange groves.
+The shrine is dedicated to the Blessed Virgin Mary as Patroness of the San Fernando Valley.

 At the time of its formation, the parish's boundaries covered 400 sqmi from the Pacific Ocean to the south, the Ventura County line to the west, White Oak Avenue to the east, and the Santa Susana Mountains to the north.
 In the years after World War II, the San Fernando Valley shifted from agriculture to residential communities, and the Catholic population also swelled.
 The 400 sqmi served by Our Lady of the Valley were carved up among nine sister parishes.
 Though its territory has been reduced to four square miles, the parish has grown from 620 parishioners to over 4100 families.

-Msgr.
-John J. Hurley was pastor at Our Lady of the Valley from 1943 until 1975.
+Monsignor John J. Hurley was pastor at Our Lady of the Valley from 1943 until 1975.

 The church sustained $800,000 in damage in the 1994 Northridge earthquake.
 It was renovated and reopened in November 1995.